! telnet www.hawaii.edu> <! cd /usr/local/wwwdata/medicine/pediatrics/pedtext> <! http://www.hawaii.edu/medicine/pediatrics/pedtext>

-This is a term female infant born to a 28 year old mother who is A+, serologies unremarkable, and group B strep (GBS) negative with no preexisting medical problems.
-Labor and delivery was notable for a tight nuchal cord.
+This is a term female infant born to a 28 year old mother who is A+, serologies unremarkable, and group B strep (GBS) negative with no pre-existing medical problems.
+Labor and delivery course was notable for a tight nuchal cord.
 The infant was delivered vaginally.
 Brief oxygen blow by and tactile stimulation were required.
 Apgar scores were 7 (-1 tone, -2 color) and 9 (-1 color) at 1 and 5 minutes, respectively.
-Initial glucose screen was 40mg%.
+Initial glucose screen was 40 mg/dL.
 The infant had no respiratory distress and fed adequately overnight.
-Early in the morning on the second day of life, she has a 1 minute generalized tonic-clonic seizure.
+Early in the morning on the second day of life, she has a 1 minute generalized tonic clonic seizure.
 She is taken to the nursery and oxygen is administered.
-The rapid glucose is 60mg%.
+A point of care glucose check results 60 mg/dL.
 An IV is started and a loading dose of phenobarbital is given.
 She is then transferred to the NICU.
-She then has a second seizure, initially noted to start in the right arm which then becomes generalized.
-In retrospect, slight decreased fetal movements were noted, in utero.
+In retrospect, mother reports feeling slightly decreased fetal movements towards the end of pregnancy.

-The infant requires a second dose of phenobarbital.
+The infant has a second seizure, initially noted to start in the right arm which then becomes generalized.
+A second dose of IV phenobarbital is given.
 Maintenance dosing is started.
 No further seizures are noted.
-Electrolytes and glucose are normal except for a bicarbonate level of 19.
-BUN, Cr, Ca, P, and Mg are normal.
-CBC is remarkable for a hemoglobin of 12 g/dl, hematocrit 36% (anemic for a newborn).
-A lumbar puncture is performed which shows normal CSF findings.
-An MRI scan shows an increased signal in the left hippocampus, suggesting ischemic injury.
+A renal function panel is unremarkable except for a bicarbonate level of 19 meq/L. CBC is only remarkable for a low for age hemoglobin of 12 g/dL, hematocrit 36% (anemic for a newborn).
+A lumbar puncture is performed which shows normal cerebral spinal fluid cell count, protein and glucose levels.
+A magnetic resonance imaging (MRI) scan of the brain shows an increased T2 signal in the left hippocampus, suggesting ischemic injury.
 EEG shows moderate burst suppression.

 1. True/False: Neonatal seizures are always the tonic-clonic type.